warrenmwang/antra-hw/hw5_react_01/main.md

 > While some parts of `package.json` can be modified manually like writing your
 > own scripts, `package-lock.json` is a generated file and should not be modified.
 > The most important purpose of these two files is ensuring that different developers
-> of the project use the same versions of the JS packages for the application.
+> of the project use the same versions of the node.js packages for the application.

 2. What’s the difference between npm and npx?
-> The `npm` command is used to manage your node modules or JS library dependencies.
+> The `npm` command is used to manage your node modules or node library dependencies.
 > It will directly modify your current project's package*.json files when you install or remove
 > packages.
 > The `npx` command is used to run commands from any npm package, either from local ones or not.